LLNL/RAJA/docs/sphinx/user_guide/tutorial/indexset_segments.rst

 RAJA IndexSets
 ^^^^^^^^^^^^^^^^^^^^^

-The ``RAJA::StaticIndexSet`` template is a container that holds segment types specified as template arguments.
+The ``RAJA::TypedIndexSet`` template is a container that holds segment types specified as template arguments.
 An index set object can be passed to the RAJA 'forall' method just like a segment.
 When the loop is run, the segments will be iterated over and each segment will be executed.
 Here,